sveredyuk/repositor/README.md

 This gem is an implementation of **Repository Pattern** described in book [Fearless Refactoring Rails Controllers](http://rails-refactoring.com/) by Andrzej Krzywda 2014 (c).
 Awesome book, recommend read for all who are scary open own controller files ;)

-I solit record instance manage and collection manage into two almost same (but not) layers - Repos & Queries
+I split record instance manage and collection manage into two almost same (but not) layers - Repos & Queries

-Repo - work with single record (:find, :new, :create, :update, :destroy) Query - work with coolections of records (:where and others)
+**Repo** - work with single record (:find, :new, :create, :update, :destroy) **Query** - work with coolections of records (:all, :where and others)

 The main reason to user **RepoObject** is that your controller don't communicate with ORM layer (ActiveRecord or Mongoid).
 It must communicate with Repo layer so you are not stricted about your database adapter.
 If in future you will want to change it, you will need just to reconfigure your Repository layer.
 Sounds nice.
 Let's try it..